openmrs/openmrs-esm-billing-app/README.md

 ## Deployment

-See [Creating a Distribution](http://o3-dev.docs.openmrs.org/#/main/distribution?id=creating-a-distribution) for information about adding microfrontends to a distribution.
+See [Creating a Distribution](https://openmrs.atlassian.net/wiki/x/IABBHg) for information about adding microfrontends to a distribution.

 ## Contributing

-For more information on how to get started, please refer to [OpenMRS Frontend Developer Documentation](https://o3-docs.openmrs.org/docs/introduction).
+For more information on how to get started, please refer to [OpenMRS Frontend Developer Documentation](https://openmrs.atlassian.net/wiki/x/94ABCQ).

+Detailed documentation on Billing Module can be found [here](https://openmrs.atlassian.net/wiki/x/0w2bAQ)